aerni/laravel-sync/README.md

 # Laravel Sync
-This package provides a git-like artisan command to easily sync locations.
+This package provides a git-like artisan command to easily sync files and folders between environments using rsync.
+This is super useful for assets, documents, and any other files that are untracked in your git repository.

 ## Installation
 Install the package using Composer.